Student Council President

 or just another student.
 Note that some of these tropes can overlap.

-In terms of rank, about the only authority trope
+In terms of rank, about the only authority tropes

-arguably as low as this is the Landlord
+arguably as low as this are the Landlord

 .
 For the next step down, see Absurdly Powerful Student Council